 One East Pier Drive

-There’s no more popular place in East Boston than Tall Ship, the 245-foot vessel that’s now been turned into a floating oyster bar.
-The ship offers three custom-built mahogany bars that offer breathtaking views of the harbor and skyline.
-The place is packed nightly with a mostly young (21-plus) crowd drawn to Tall Ship’s atmospheric setting, bespoke cocktails, and fresh oysters, shellfish, and charcuterie boards.
+There’s no more popular place in East Boston than The Tall Ship, a 245-foot vessel that’s been turned into a seasonal floating oyster bar.
+The ship offers three custom-built mahogany bars with breathtaking views of the harbor and skyline.
+The place is packed nightly with a mostly young (21-plus) crowd drawn to The Tall Ship’s atmospheric setting, bespoke cocktails, and fresh oysters, shellfish, and charcuterie boards.
 Navy Yard Hospitality Group, which runs the restaurant, has built out the pier to include a 40,000-square-foot outdoor space featuring food trucks, live entertainment, lawn games, and more.
-Parties of 8 to 15 can reserve in advance a private lounge area on the pier that comes with a designated cocktail server.
-If you go, plan to wait, especially on weekends, when Tall Ship draws big crowds.
+Parties of 8 to 15 can reserve a private lounge area on the pier that comes with a designated cocktail server.
+Plan to wait, especially on weekends, when The Tall Ship draws big crowds.

 Getting there: Take any MBTA Green Line trolley to Government Center, transfer to a Blue Line outbound train toward Wonderland, and get off at Maverick, Airport, Wood Island, Orient Heights, or Suffolk Downs.

 Click on the points in the map above for more information on the places listed in our guide to East Boston.

 This story originally ran July 19, 2012; it has been updated to include new locations and current information.